Screen Enclosure vs Screen Room: San Antonio Comparison Guide

 3. San Antonio Climate Considerations

-San Antonio’s climate plays a major role in how each structure performs.
+The local climate in San Antonio plays a major role in how each structure performs, specifically regarding sun angles and seasonal winds.

 Heat & Sun Exposure